-All departments employed by Nicholls State University are encouraged to have a presence on the University’s Web site.
-Each department or student organization may request access to the server to produce Web based documents that can provide information about their department or organization.
-An Nicholls State University employed representitive or advisor must sign the Web request form for student organizations.
+All Nicholls State University departments, organizations, faculty and staff who have a need to share relevant public information are encouraged to have a presence on the University’s Web site.
+Each department, student organization, or employee may request access to the server to produce Web based documents that can provide information about their department, organization, or relevant Nicholls duties including course information or procedures.
+Student organizations must have Nicholls State University employed representative or adviser information as part the Web request.

-Once the request has been approved, a link will be created to the designated page location provided that it meets the required criteria:
+Once the request has been approved, an area will be created as part of the Nicholls web infrastructure for the designated page location provided that it meets the required criteria:

 The following information must appear on all pages:

-- Colleges and Departments must use templates to maintain consistant navigation between Nicholls State University Web sites.
+- Colleges and Departments must use templates or themes to maintain consistent navigation between Nicholls State University Web sites.
 Student organizations are not required to use these templates.

-- Department or organization name and contact information including phone, office location, mailing address, and e-mail address.
+- Department or organization name and contact information including phone, office location, mailing address, and e-mail address must be available to visitors.

 The following must be adhered to: